-The fifth block is to explain why your vision is important, in terms of the underlying principles, values, or ideals that lie behind it.
+The fifth block is to explain why your vision matters: the underlying principles, values, or ideals that make it important.

-The sixth block is to get people to decide whether or not they support your project: are they on the bus or off?
+The sixth block is to get people to make a choice: do they support your project or not?
+Are they on the bus or off?

-Finally, you will achieve all this best when you talk in your own authentic voice.
+And, finally, you will achieve all of this best when you talk in your own authentic voice.
 Doing so is the seventh and most important building block of any inspiring vision.

-Do you have a way of describing what you are working on that inspires you and other people to long to make it happen?
+Can you describe what you are working on in a way that inspires you and other people to long to make it happen?
 Would you get better results if you did?